ropean/inline-assets/docs/PUBLISHING.md

 # Publishing Guide

-This guide will help you publish `vite-plugin-inline` to npm.
+This guide will help you publish `@ropean/inline-assets` to npm.

 ## Prerequisites